Motorways and A Roads

 As the motorway network grows, the AA is also stressing the specific driving rules and tips that apply to driving on these routes.
 There have been changes to tackle tailgating and hogging the middle lane in the last few years that older drivers may not be aware of.
 Do all your drivers know them?

 Brush up on your knowledge with this special AA guide, which includes safety advice from the AA Driving School.

 Understanding what to do if you or one of your drivers breaks down on the motorway or trunk road will become more important as Britain’s strategic network grows dramatically over the coming years.
-Transport Secretary Patrick McLoughlin has called the present government’s £24bn road-building scheme "the biggest, boldest and most far-reaching roads programme for decades".
+It’s no wonder that Transport Secretary Patrick McLoughlin called the present government’s road-building scheme "the biggest, boldest and most far-reaching roads programme for decades".